BitSecure AV removal instructions

 What is BitSecure AV?

-BitSecure AV is advertised as an antivirus software that includes additional features like firewall, disk cleaner, startup items manager and PC tuner.
-However, this program is categorized as potentially unwanted application (PUA), it is because its developers distribute it through setups of other programs.
-In other words, they include BitSecure AV as an additional offer.
+BitSecure AV is advertised as antivirus software that includes additional features such as a firewall, disk cleaner, startup items manager, and PC tuner.
+In fact, this program is categorized as a potentially unwanted application (PUA), since developers distribute it through the set-ups of other programs (they include BitSecure AV as an additional offer).
 People often download and install software of this type unintentionally.

-BitSecure AV allows users to scan their systems for infections, temporary files and caches and other unwanted items, potentially unwanted apps, etc. However, to be able to remove detected viruses, unwanted entries, and so on, users have to activate BitSecure AV.
-In other words, to buy a full version.
-As we mentioned in the introduction, this program is categorized as PUA and programs of this type should not be trusted.
-Quite often they are designed to run scanners that detect fake errors, viruses and other issues so that users would think that their systems are at risk, could run faster, etc. The main goal usually is to trick users into paying money for that particular software/its activation.
-It is unknown whether BitSecure AV detects fake issues or it is a truly legitimate app, however, since it is a PUA, it should not be trusted.
-Also, it is worth mentioning that developers often include more than one PUA in various setups, it means that BitSecure AV could be distributed together with some browser hijackers, adware, and other unwanted apps.
-Typically, browser hijackers change browser's settings to promote some fake search engine and collect various information (like user's IP addresses, geolocations, URLs of visited websites, entered search queries, etc.).
-Their developers often share gathered information with third parties (potentially, cyber criminals) who misuse it to generate revenue.
+BitSecure AV allows users to scan their systems for infections, temporary files and caches (and other unwanted items), potentially unwanted apps, etc. To remove any detected viruses and unwanted entries, however, users must activate BitSecure AV (i.e., purchase the full version).
+As mentioned, this program is categorized as a PUA and programs of this type should not be trusted.
+They often run scanners that 'detect' fake errors, viruses, and other issues so that users believe that their systems are at risk, can run faster, etc. The main goal is usually to trick people into paying for bogus software activation.
+It is unknown for certain whether BitSecure AV detects fake issues or is a legitimate app, however, since it is a PUA, it should not be trusted.
+Furthermore, developers often include more than one PUA into the set-ups.
+Therefore, BitSecure AV might be distributed together with browser hijackers, adware, and other unwanted apps.
+Typically, browser hijackers change browser settings to promote fake search engines and collect various user-system information (IP addresses, geolocations, URLs of visited websites, entered search queries, etc.).
+Developers share the information with third parties (potentially, cyber criminals) who misuse it to generate revenue.
 Adware is a type of software that serves intrusive advertisements.
-When clicked, those ads usually lead to unreliable pages or cause downloads (or installations) of unwanted apps as well.
-We advise against using such PUAs or have them installed, also, we recommend to uninstall BitSecure AV as well.
+When clicked, these ads usually lead to dubious web pages or cause download/installation of unwanted apps.
+We advise against using these PUAs or having them installed.
+We also recommend that you uninstall BitSecure AV.

 |Name||BitSecure AV potentially unwanted application|